Wiremu Panapa

 In 1937 he was a selector for the New Zealand Māori rugby league team along with Jim Rukutai, and Ernie Asher.

-During World War II he was a Chaplain to the New Zealand Forces.
+During World War II he was a chaplain to the New Zealand Forces.
 When peace returned he held incumbencies in Rotorua and Taupō before being appointed Suffragan Bishop of Aotearoa in 1951.
-In the 1954 New Year Honours, Panapa was appointed a Commander of the Order of the British Empire.
+In 1953, Panapa was awarded the Queen Elizabeth II Coronation Medal.
+In the 1954 New Year Honours, he was appointed a Commander of the Order of the British Empire.
 He retired in 1967 (before 29 October) and died on 10 June 1970.